The Couple Who Made $120,000 In 6 Hours With NFTs From Ducklings

 Minting an NFT is the process of converting an asset into a token and allows NFT owners to prove they own the asset and be able to sell it if they wish.

 The collection was affordable, which also increased the interest of buyers.
-At the time of launch, each Dastardly Duck was around $15 and a pack of 12 was $120.
+At launch time, each Dastardly Duck was around $15 and a pack of 12 was $120.

 “Now I have so many people who suddenly want to work with me as a Solidity programmer.
 And there are also people who are interested in working with Mandy as an artist,” Melcher said.